 The method you choose to save your day’s pickings can vary on skill level and experience.
-Luckily, there are many free how-tos and tutorials available online that detail each method.
+Luckily, many free how-tos and tutorials are available online that detail each method.
 Have fun prepping and stocking up your very own Door County cherry stash!

 A Jar of Deliciousness